devlin-barbarino-wedding/devlin-barbarino-wedding/accommodation.md

 Hotels, motels, B&Bs and AirBnBs are all available in the area around our venue.
 However, please be aware that almost everywhere in Wine Country requires a two-night minimum stay (i.e. Friday and Saturday nights).
 If you are interested in staying only Saturday night, the Super 8 in Cloverdale offers one-night stays in clean and comfortable accommodations with good reviews.

 If you do plan on staying overnight in the area, the Barbarino family will be hosting a drop-in Sunday brunch in Geyserville following the wedding.
-Please see the Venue tab for information.
+All are welcome to stop by anytime from 10am to 1pm.
+Location information will be provided in the formal invitations.

 ---